whatyouhide/vim-gotham/README.md

 colorscheme gotham
 ```

+Gotham supports [vim-airline][vim-airline] out of the box.
+When you use the
+Gotham colorscheme, Airline should be able to pick it up and use it.
+If you want
+to set it manually, you can use the `AirlineTheme` command:

+    :AirlineTheme gotham

 ### In the terminal

 As of now, the only supported terminal emulator is [iTerm 2][iterm2].
 You can